tpebop54/geoguessr_mods/core/_relaese_checklist.md

 * Toggle every mode on and off.
 Basic check for all mods, but in at least one browser, check thoroughly.
 * Check that Close/Reset/Apply buttons work.
-* Check that things like GG_MAP are consistently being populated (debug right click on guessmap).
+* Check that things like GG_GUESSMAP are consistently being populated (debug right click on guessmap).
 * Toggle one or more on at a time and refresh the page to make sure the settings are persistent.
 * Toggle one or more on at a time and go to a new round to make sure the settings are persistent.
 * Add API key and disable cheat protection, make sure relevant settings are enabled.